 Ironically, however, actual wartime service during the Crimean War revealed so many flaws in the ammunition that the brand new P1853 rifle was nearly abandoned, with critics declaring it a failure and some even calling for the re-adoption of the old Brown Bess smoothbore!
 The unchoked and untied cartridges seemed to have become loosened during shipment, and ammunition arrived in the Crimea "creased" and with the paper "loose" around the bullet.
 Reports came back to England (prompting loud public controversy) that the Enfield cartridge was difficult if not impossible to load, and that the bullets would be pushed through the paper while being rammed, removing any benefit of the lubricated paper, reducing accuracy, and increasing the rate of fouling.
 These problems were two-fold: first with how the cartridge was being made, and second with Mr. Pritchett's bullet itself.

 The 1856 cartridge, with it's Burton bullet, utilized three separate pieces of paper in its construction; the large outer wrapper and cylinder wrapper made from a thin paper, and the cylinder case made from stiffer paper (known as "Rocket Paper").
 The exact properties of the paper for the outer wrapper were not essential; Small Arms 1856 merely directs that it "should not be made of too strong paper" and recommends paper known as "No. 3" previously used for making blank cartridges for the older M1842 musket.
-The only component of the cartridge that required any precision measurement was the bullet itself, which was produced by machinery to .575-inches.
-This gave 0.005 inches of windage, in a clean rifle barrel.
+The only component of the cartridge that required any precision measurement was the bullet itself, which was produced by machinery to nominally about .575-inches.
+This gave very little windage, even in a clean rifle barrel.
 In spite of the bullets being immersed in an anti-fouling agent of one part beeswax to three parts tallow, ramming became difficult as the barrel fouled following multiple shots.
 The powder cylinder was formed by rolling on a mandrel, and then using paste to glue the bottom of the cylinder so that it would not leak powder or come in contact with the greasy lubricated bullet.
 To load this cartridge, the soldier would tear the cartridge, pour the powder, and then hold the cartridge by the bullet and strike the powder cylinder portion squarely over the muzzle, breaking it away.
 This exposed the base of the bullet, which could be squeezed into the muzzle for ramming.

 The first version of this essay was written in 2008.
 Since then, it has been revised many times as I continuously broaden my knowledge of the fascinating final heyday of the black powder muzzleloading firearm.
 My interest in historic cartridges of the 1842-1865 era stems from being a Civil War reenactor and living historian, particularly concerned with historical accuracy.
 My focus in this area of study is not entirely recreational; as a U.S. Army Ordnance officer, the history of ammunition is a professional interest as well, and can teach us several valuable lessons.
 These cartridges, primitive by modern standards, produced the overwhelming majority of casualties in the United States' bloodiest war.
 They stood on the cusp of modernity and marked the zenith of development for muzzleloading firearms, the end of three hundred years of technological and industrial advancement.
 They were never improved upon.
 Their immediate successors were metallic cartridges used in breechloading rifles, which in a highly developed form still remain in use today.